MLConvexAI/Poro-on-GCP/README.md

 # Quantized Poro34B on VertexAI GCP
 This repository includes instructions and files to run the quantized Poro-34B-GPTQ LLM model on GCP (with GPU).
+The Poro model card is here https://huggingface.co/LumiOpen/Poro-34B and the quantized model in here https://huggingface.co/TheBloke/Poro-34B-GPTQ.

 ### VertexAI and Instance setup